jackharv7/Hawaii-Weather-SQLAlchemy/README.md

 * Calculate the rainfall per weather station using the previous year's matching dates.

 * Calculate the daily normals.
-Normals are the averages for the min, avg, and max temperatures.

 ![](SQLAlchemy/Images/Predicted%20Temps.png)

+# Create an APP

+* Used Flask to create routes to present data (Jsonfify)

+* Created a UI for users to input a start and end date into the url to obtain Average Temperature, and Min/Max Temperatures between the two dates.